prof-groff/portfolio/parts/cv.md

-Jeffrey R. Groff
+## Jeffrey R. Groff

-177 Azure Drive	                                                (304) 240-7109
+177 Azure Drive, Martinsburg, WV 25404 - (304) 240-7109 - jgroff@shepherd.edu
-Martinsburg, WV 25404	                           jeffreyryangroff@gmail.com

-Current Position
+### Current Position

-Professor of Physics	August 2009 – Present
+#### Professor of Physics
-Shepherd University	Shepherdstown, WV
+Shepherd University, Shepherdstown, WV - August 2009 to present

-As a member of the Institute of Environmental and Physical Sciences, I teach lecture and laboratory components of introductory and advanced physics and environmental studies courses for both science and non-science majors in the context of the university’s liberal arts curriculum.
+As a member of the Department of Environmental and Physical Sciences, I teach lecture and laboratory components of introductory and advanced physics and environmental studies courses for both science and non-science majors in the context of the university’s liberal arts curriculum.
 I have been tenured and at the full professor rank since the fall of 2020.

-Chair, Institute of Environmental and Physical Sciences	January 2018 – Present Shepherd University	Shepherdstown, WV
+#### Chair, Department of Environmental and Physical Sciences
+Shepherd University, Shepherdstown, WV - January 2018 to present

 Education	Ph.D. in Applied Science with